Metalworking Machines - General

 - Check and adjust all safety devices before each job.

-- Ensure that the guards are in position and in good working condition before operating.
+- Make sure that the guards are in position and in good working condition before operating.

-- Ensure that all stationary equipment is anchored securely to the floor.
+- Make sure that all stationary equipment is anchored securely to the floor.

-- Ensure all machines have a start/stop button within easy reach of the operator.
+- Make sure all machines have a start/stop button within easy reach of the operator.

 - Each machine should have only one operator at one time.
 However, everyone should know how to stop the machine in an emergency.

-- Ensure that keys and adjusting wrenches have been removed from the machine before turning on the power.
+- Make sure that keys and adjusting wrenches have been removed from the machine before turning on the power.
 Provide a convenient tool rack.

-- Ensure that all cutting tools and blades are clean and sharp.
+- Make sure that all cutting tools and blades are clean and sharp.
 They should be able to cut freely without being forced.